GregWoods/gregwoods.github.io/_posts/2020-05-26-micropython-on-esp32-from-scratch.md

 Once again, holding down the **boot** button maybe needed, especially on first run.

 ## Try out ampy

+Note: that if you open a new command prompt, or a new terminal in VS Code, these commands will not work if you used a python virtual environment.
+In this case you need to 'activate' that venv again with ```scripts\activate.bat`` in your project folder.

 List files ```ampy --port COM3 --baud 115200 ls``` Download a file ```ampy --port COM3 --baud 115200 get boot.py```